EGYOMREY/The-Writing-Game/README.md

 Try it with this direct link:
 [Direct Link](https://egyomrey.github.io/The-Writing-Game/)

+## How to use this project
+- To clone this repository with Git type in your console `git clone https://github.com/EGYOMREY/Portfolio.git`
+- You can also download the code by pressing the button **Clone or Download** and then **Download ZIP**

-or clone/download this repository and execute the `index.html` file.
+- To open it, go to the project's folder and execute the `index.html` file.

 - Made with vanilla js